garrandall/popular-music-data/tracks/home-one-direction.md

 I was stumbling
-Looking in the dark (Ooh) with an empty heart
+Looking in the dark (Oh) with an empty heart
 But you say you feel the same
 Could we ever be enough?
-(Ooh) Baby, we could be enough
+(Oh) Baby, we could be enough

 And it's alright